Emergency Food Supply List (2026): 30-Day Stockpile for Small Spaces

 90 days180,000720,000$400–1,000

 Start with 72 hours and build up.
 Don’t try to jump straight to 90 days — you’ll overspend and end up with food you don’t know how to rotate.
 Pair your food supply with adequate water storage using our water storage calculator.
+For more details, check out our guide on Portable Water Filters Emergency: Top 5 Compact Purifiers for Urban Survival.
+You may also find How to Purify Water at Home: 7 DIY Methods That Work in Emergencies helpful.

 The 47-Item Emergency Food Supply List